 Skin colored paint.
 I don’t buy too much of this so the kids can get used to making their own skin tones by mixing the paint themselves.

 I absolutely love pastels!
-I use Pentel Arts Oil Pastels and Creativity Street Chalk Pastels with 48 assorted colors.
+I use Pentel Arts Oil Pastels and Creativity Street Chalk Pastels with 48 assorted colors and Sargent brand too.
 These also come in packs of warm colors and cool colors.
 We do quite a few lessons with pastels so I have plenty of them.

 I use Classroom pack of Crayola Broad-tip Markers, Thin Tip and Chisel.
 Go for the classroom packs that have a huge variety of colors.